luckylat/github-transporter/README.md

 # github-transporter

 ## Notice
-- The product is not targeted to use GitHub/GitLab as storage.
+- The repository is not targeted to use GitHub/GitLab as storage.
 - It may drop working status, so it use carefully.
 - It presuppose to exist remote git repository stably. if you use unstable remote server, don't use this.